Azure/Enterprise-Scale/docs/wiki/How-Enterprise-Scale-Works.md

 - A Landing Zone Management Group for **Online** applications that will be internet-facing, where a virtual network is optional and hybrid connectivity is not required.
   - This is where you will create your subscriptions that will host your online workloads.

-- Landing zone subscriptions for Azure native, internet-facing **Online** applications and resources.
+- Landing zone subscriptions for Azure-native, internet-facing **Online** applications and resources.

-- Landing zone subscriptions for **Corp** connected applications and resources, including a virtual network that will be connected to the hub via VNet peering.
+- Landing zone subscriptions for **Corp**-connected applications and resources, including a virtual network that will be connected to the hub via virtual network peering.
-- Azure Policies for online and corp-connected landing zones, which include:
+- Azure Policies for online- and corp-connected landing zones, which include:
   - Enforce VM monitoring (Windows & Linux)
   - Enforce VMSS monitoring (Windows & Linux)
   - Enforce Azure Arc VM monitoring (Windows & Linux)